thehyve/transmart-core/docs/how_to_load_trait_cluc.md

 ![Cell line use case datatype and sample overview](../images/cluc_overview.png)

 ##### Make sure to setup transmart-batch
 During the setup you should configure whether you want to load the data to a local transmart or over ssh to a remote one.
-Follow the instructions on how to do this here: `link`
+Follow the instructions on how to do this [here.](../README.md)

 # What's in the box?
 This is the directory structure of the downloaded dataset.
 A similar structure is recommended as transmart-batch functions optimally when a params file is given as a argument when that file is a subdirectory of a file called `study.params`.
 We will go over some key concepts below.